basecamp/local_time/README.md

 <%= local_time_ago(time) %>
 ```

 Displays the relative amount of time passed.
 With age, the descriptions transition from specific quantities to general dates.
 The `<time>` elements are updated every 60 seconds.
-Examples:
+Examples (in quotes):

 * Recent: "a second ago", "32 seconds ago", "an hour ago", "14 hours ago"
 * Yesterday: "yesterday at 5:22pm"